-Council's bushcare program has more than 700 volunteers participating and involved in caring for over 120 bushland reserves around the Shire.
+Council's bushcare program has more than 700 volunteers participating and involved in caring for over 120 bushland reserves within the Shire.

-With around 3,000 hectares of natural areas in the Shire, community involvement is essential to help restore and preserve natural areas.
+With approximately 3,000 hectares of natural areas in the Shire, community involvement is essential to help restore and preserve natural areas.

 We value our volunteers.
 By volunteering to particpate in bushcare you: